From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Introduction

 In this work, we therefore consider an LLM purely as an \emph{architecture synthesizer} and address the following central question: if we repeatedly fine-tune an LLM on its own successful generations, does its ability to produce valid, high-quality, and structurally novel network architectures measurably improve over time?
 Rather than optimizing for final test accuracy after long training runs, we deliberately adopt a low-cost performance proxy: the classification accuracy achieved after a \emph{single} training epoch on CIFAR-10 \citep{krizhevsky2009learning}.
 This early-epoch accuracy is inexpensive to obtain and directly reflects how well the generated architectures support fast initial learning.
 At the same time, we treat structural uniqueness as a first-class objective, because practical NAS workflows benefit not only from strong individual models but also from diverse candidates that explore different regions of the design space \citep{white2023neural,kang2023neural}.

 Concretely, we execute an LLM-driven synthesis loop over 22 cycles where candidate architectures are filtered for compilation validity, trained for a single epoch, and subjected to MinHash--Jaccard novelty analysis.
-Our results demonstrate that this iterative generate--evaluate--select--fine-tune process, guided by low-fidelity signals, monotonically improves both generator reliability and model performance while maintaining significant structural diversity, effectively reshaping the LLM into a robust architectural prior.
+Our results demonstrate that this iterative generate--evaluate--select--fine-tune process, guided by low-fidelity signals, produces a pronounced upward shift in the first-epoch accuracy distribution across cycles, while maintaining significant structural diversity as measured by code-level novelty filtering.
+The valid generation rate, though not monotonic, stabilizes at levels substantially above early-cycle baselines for much of the run, effectively reshaping the LLM into a task-specialized architectural prior.

+It is important to delineate the scope of this study: we do \emph{not} propose a complete NAS method competing on final test accuracy against established search algorithms, nor do we claim that the generated architectures surpass hand-designed baselines after full training.
+Instead, we study \emph{the generator itself}---how its output distribution over architectures changes under iterative self-refinement---using first-epoch accuracy as a low-cost, interpretable proxy.
+The contribution is therefore a characterization of LLM-as-generator dynamics, providing a foundation upon which future work can build by coupling the refined generator with downstream optimization.

-In summary, This work advances the intersection of automated program synthesis and neural architecture design through three primary contributions.
-First, we establish an LLM-driven synthesis framework that treats the generator as a trainable architectural prior, optimizing for a triad of objectives: syntactic validity, early-epoch performance, and structural novelty.
-Second, we introduce a code-level novelty filter utilizing MinHash--Jaccard similarity to programmatically ensure meaningful design-space expansion.
-Third, we provide a 22-cycle longitudinal analysis demonstrating that iterative fine-tuning significantly enhances generation reliability and model quality without sacrificing architectural diversity.
+In summary, this work advances the intersection of automated program synthesis and neural architecture design through four primary contributions: \begin{enumerate} \item We establish an LLM-driven synthesis framework that treats the generator as a trainable architectural prior, optimizing for a triad of objectives: syntactic validity, early-epoch performance, and structural novelty. \item We introduce a code-level novelty filter utilizing MinHash--Jaccard similarity to programmatically ensure meaningful design-space expansion. \item We provide a 22-cycle longitudinal analysis demonstrating that iterative fine-tuning induces a substantial distributional shift toward higher-performing architectures, with net improvements in generation reliability, without sacrificing architectural diversity. \item We validate the generality of the observed trends across three benchmarks---CIFAR-10, CIFAR-100, and SVHN---showing that the iterative refinement loop induces consistent distributional shifts regardless of task difficulty, number of classes, or visual domain. \end{enumerate}